biehla/attifud/README.md

 ### 💎 Globals

 - **Configuration**
-	- First autoload after Plugin autoloads.
+	- First autoload (after Plugin autoloads).
-	- Configure Plugins & Project depending on environment.
+	- Configure Plugins, Assets & Project here, depending on needs.

 - **Reference**
 	- Preloads & holds references to Resources in dictionary by name.
-	- When creating a new Resource type, create a getter method here.
+	- When creating a new Resource type, consider creating a getter here.

 - **SignalBus**
 	- TODO

-- **Wrapper**
+- **Wrapper** : *Extend functionality of a Plugin without modifying the original.*
 	- **SceneManagerWrapper** - call SceneManager with options presets Resource.

 ### 🎬 Scenes